psf/requests/docs/user/quickstart.rst

 .. admonition:: Note

     ``timeout`` is not a time limit on the entire response download;
-    rather, an exception is raised if the server does has not issued a response for ``timeout`` seconds (more precisely, if no bytes have been received on the underlying socket for ``timeout`` seconds).
+    rather, an exception is raised if the server has not issued a response for ``timeout`` seconds (more precisely, if no bytes have been received on the underlying socket for ``timeout`` seconds).